This Biscoff Easter egg cheesecake is sure to satisfy all your Biscoff cravings. Luscious Biscoff cheesecake encased in a chocolate shell, yum!

-Looking for regular Lotus cheesecake?
+Looking for regular Biscoff cheesecake?
 Why not try making my luscious Biscoff Cheesecake.
 Some creamy Biscoff filling but in a regular no bake cheesecake, yum!
+Biscoff® is a registered trademark of Lotus Bakeries NV.
+This recipe is not sponsored or endorsed by Lotus Bakeries NV in any way, however, I'm a huge fan of Biscoff and using the spread and cookies in my recipes.

 Recipe tips and frequently asked questions